knsdevkim/dev_apps/README.md

 # APPLICATION DEVELOPED

-This is my public view repository where all my works are sharable.
+This is my public view repository where some of my test and develop samples are sharable.